 Louis R. Kavoussi, MD

-Louis R. Kavoussi, MD is Chairman of Urology for the North Shore-LIJ Health System and Professor of Urology (clinical) at New York University School of Medicine.
+Louis R. Kavoussi, MD is Chairman of Urology for Northwell Health and Professor of Urology (clinical) at New York University School of Medicine.
 He is considered an expert in urological diseases as evidenced through his multiple national awards, numerous patents, and over 350 publications.
 He is an editor of Campbell's Urology, which is the specialties leading text as well as an editor of the American Urological Association Update Series, a monthly publication reviewing the state of the art in urology.

 Dr. Kavoussi is a world-renowned authoritative surgeon in minimally invasive approaches to urologic diseases and has operated around the globe.
 He has pioneered several new operative techniques including the laparoscopic nephrectomy for cancer and for live renal transplant.
 He also was part of the team that performed the first laparoscopic prostatectomy to treat prostate cancer.
 He has pioneered techniques in preserving kidney function through laparoscopic partial nephrectomy and cryoablation.